How to Prepare for a Healthy Pregnancy

 And this is all sound advice…but (if I may be so bold) it’s basic advice.

-Basic, outdated advice that’s been given over and over for decades, with little regard for what we now know about how a mother’s health affects her baby.
+Basic advice that’s been given over and over for decades, with little regard for all that we’ve learned about how a mother’s health affects her baby.

 And deep down you know you and your future baby deserve more.